Monomial warm inflation revisited: Perturbations

 \subsubsection{Scalar modes}

 The primordial scalar spectrum can be computed either a) solving multiple times the system of stochastic differential equations discussed above and averaging over realizations or b) by means of a Fokker-Planck approach in which a system of (non-stochastic) differential equations is solved once.
-The second method is faster.
+The second method is faster\footnote{In our implementation of the Fokker-Planck approach, computing the power spectrum for one Fourier mode takes around one minute with a four-core laptop.
+Alternatively, we computed $\mathcal{O}(10^4)$ realizations of the Langevin equation required to achieve an expected precision at the percent level on the averaged power spectrum (details are provided in the following and in App.~\ref{app:limitationLangevin}).
+We used a Runge Kutta method with a fixed time-step of $10^{-5}$ $e$-folds implemented in the Wolfram Mathematica method “StochasticRungeKutta”.
+Computing $10^4$ stochastic realizations on a cluster with $45$ cores and 256 GB of RAM takes about $\sim 24$ hours.
+The matrix formalism is much faster than the Langevin approach.}.
 We explain both methods below.
 In Sec.\,\ref{ss:pheno} we compare the results of both procedures for a specific choice of $V$ and $\Gamma$.
 We use the first method to validate the use of the second one.
 We recall that the comoving curvature fluctuation in warm inflation is

 and we define its power spectrum as

 We stress that $p$ and $\rho$ in the definition for $\mathcal{R}$ are the total pressure and energy density of the inflaton {\it and} radiation.